Larry Murphy (ice hockey): Playing career

-In 1995, after being named an NHL second-team All-Star, in the off-season, Murphy was traded to his hometown Leafs from the Penguins for Dmitri Mironov and a second round pick.
-Leafs fans booed Murphy, the highest paid player on the Leafs, mercilessly as a scapegoat for the lack of success the team was having.
-He was traded to Detroit for future considerations, and was an integral part of their two consecutive Stanley Cups in 1997 and 1998.
-In the 1997–98 NHL Playoffs, he tied Paul Coffey's record for most shorthanded goals scored by a defenceman in the playoffs with 2.
+In 1995, after being named an NHL second-team All-Star, on July 8, Murphy was traded to his hometown Toronto Maple Leafs from the Penguins for Dmitri Mironov and a second-round pick.
+Leafs fans booed Murphy, the highest paid player on the Leafs, mercilessly as a scapegoat for the lack of success the team was having, although Murphy never stated a desire to be traded away.
+On March 18, 1997, with 39 points in 69 games, Murphy was traded to Detroit, with the team only having to pick up the "prorated portion" of Murphy's salary from the 1996-97 season and a portion of the 1997-98 salary.
+Red Wings coach Scotty Bowman, who had coached Murphy in Pittsburgh, felt that his experience and strong offensive capabilities would pair well with their line of defensemen for a team that had been ousted in the Final just two years prior.
+He was partnered with Nicklas Lidström, and they were an integral part of their two consecutive Stanley Cups in 1997 and 1998.
+In the 1998 Stanley Cup playoffs, he had two short-handed goals, which tied the record for most in that position in one postseason.
+Senior vice president Jimmy Devellano later referred to the acquisition of Murphy as the “move of moves."

+Murphy (left) and Paul Coffey are introduced during a pregame ceremony honouring the final regular season game at Mellon Arena, April 8, 2010.

-When Murphy retired after the 2000–01 NHL season, his 1615 regular season games played stood as a record for the most career games by a defenceman; a mark previously held by Tim Horton.
-In 2003–04, Scott Stevens of the New Jersey Devils surpassed this mark, finishing the season with 1635 games played.
+Murphy retired at the close of the 2000–01 NHL season.
+In 21 seasons, he played for six teams.
+His 1,615 regular season games played stood as a record for the most career games by a defenceman, a mark previously held by Tim Horton; Murphy was surpassed by Scott Stevens of the New Jersey Devils three years later.

-He was on four Stanley Cup winning teams during the decade of the 1990s, the only NHL player to accomplish this feat.
-He was a part of the only 2 NHL teams to win back-to-back titles during the decade, the Penguins in 1991 and 1992 and the Red Wings in 1997 and 1998.

-In addition to his NHL championships, Murphy also won a Memorial Cup with the Peterborough Petes in 1979.
-The Petes also reached the championship game the following year, but lost in overtime.

-In 1987, Murphy was a key member of Canada's championship team in the Canada Cup.
-His six assists tied teammate Ray Bourque for tops in the tournament among defencemen, which included Mario Lemieux's overtime goal in game 2 of the Final against the Soviet Union.
-He then scored a goal and two assists in the decisive third game, and was also used as a decoy by Wayne Gretzky on Lemieux's tournament winner.

-He was inducted into the Hockey Hall of Fame in 2004.
-Finishing his career with 1216 points, Murphy is currently the fifth highest scoring defenceman in NHL history, behind Ray Bourque, Paul Coffey, Al MacInnis and Phil Housley.

 One of Murphy's most notable successes was the "Murphy Dump".
 During his stint with the Pittsburgh Penguins, Murphy would often dump the puck down the ice by lifting it high over the opposing team so that it eventually stopped before the opposing goal line.
 This would not only clear the zone safely, but would not result in an icing call.
 The "Murphy Dump" was officially coined by Penguins broadcaster Mike Lange.
+He was inducted into the Hockey Hall of Fame in 2004.
+Finishing his career with 1,216 points, Murphy is currently the fifth highest scoring defenceman in NHL history, behind Ray Bourque, Paul Coffey, Al MacInnis and Phil Housley.
+When asked about his play in 1996, he stated:

+I’m not a fast skater, I don’t have a fast shot.
+That kind of takes a lot away right there.
+Knowing that, I knew what I had to do to be successful and to last.
+That’s the most important thing, stay in the league and play the game that will keep you there.